cagla-su/Waydroid-Guide/README.md

 - When you close Waydroid, it generally keeps running in the background.
 If you would like to stop it from running in the background, you should execute the command below:
   - `waydroid session stop`
 ### A Little Note After Installation
-- On your Linux system, you might see the Android apps inside Waydroid on your applications list and you might find seeing them annoying.
+- On your Linux system, you might see the Android apps inside Waydroid in your applications list and you might find seeing them annoying.
 To hide them:
   - Go to `~/.local/share/applications/` location and edit all `.desktop` files that belong to Waydroid one by one.
     - What we are going to do while editing the files using a text editor is adding `NoDisplay=true` at the end of the `[Desktop Entry]` section of each `.desktop` file that belongs to Waydroid.
 - After saving the changes, the icons should be hidden from your applications list in a few minutes.
 Removing the .desktop files would not work because they would be added again after running Waydroid.